BJTs are current controlled devices, whereas JFETs are voltage-controlled devices. The voltagesVDS and VGS control the drain current ID.

 associated with the depletion region is varied, thereby the drain current is also varied.
 Hence the JFET takes the name Field-Effect Transistor.

 JFET Drain Resistance and Transconductance

 The drain resistance, transconductance, and amplification factor are the parameters that determine the performance of the JFET.
 Table.
 1 displays the details of the JFET parameters:

 The parameters follow the relationship given by the following equation:

 JFETs are an ideal replacement for BJTs, especially at low frequencies.
 At low frequency, the input impedance is so high that it provides a better amplification process.
 The noise level is also comparatively less for low-frequency operation.
 As we know, ID can be controlled by varying VGS and VDS, the Taylor series expansion of ID can be written as equation (2):

 Replacing the ratios by JFET parameters from Table.1 and quantities by small-signal notations id, vgs and vds in equation (2), equation (3) is obtained as

-The small-signal model of JFETs, which satisfies equation (3) is illustrated in Figure.4:
+The small-signal model of JFETs satisfies equation (3).